MercersKitchen/Advanced-CS/README.md

 Quick Links
 - Using AP Videos: <a href="https://github.com/MercersKitchen/Advanced-CS#using-advanced-placement-videos">Click Here</a>
-- Problem Solving using Object Orientated Programming by simulating Pong ("The First Video Game meant for Training"), <a href="">Click Here when Available</a>
+- Problem Solving using Object Orientated Programming by simulating Pong ("The First Video Game meant for Training"), <a href="https://github.com/MercersKitchen/Advanced-CS#introductions-to-object-orientated-programming---pong">Click Here & Jump to Bottom</a>

 ---